 Check out the general recommended coursework for health profession schools.

 What factors affect admission into health profession schools?

-Medical and other health profession schools’ selections are based upon several factors, including GPA, standardized test scores, letters of evaluation, personal history and background, interests, motivation, knowledge and involvement in the health profession, extracurricular activities, and personal interview.
+Medical and other health profession schools’ selections are based upon several factors, including GPA, standardized test scores, letters of evaluation, knowledge of and involvement in the health profession, personal history and background, interests, motivation, extracurricular activities, and personal interview.

 Yes!
-In fact, it is encouraged for students interested in studying abroad to meet with their academic adviser early in their career to make plans for that opportunity.
+Students interested in studying abroad to meet with their academic adviser early in their career to make plans for that opportunity.
 However, it is not recommend for students to take any of their pre-health coursework abroad.

 Can I use my Advanced Placement/International Baccalaureate credit at MU?

 MU gives credit for several AP/IB exams.
-Please note though that not every health profession school will accept AP/IB credit.
+Please note, though, that not every health profession school will accept AP/IB credit.
 They will want to see you take additional coursework in that subject area.
-This issue can be discussed in more detail with your MedOpp Adviser.
+Your MedOpp Adviser can talk with you in more detail about this.